yohasebe/monadic-chat-cli/README.md

 <br />

-Below we will look at the `research` mode template for the `linguistic` app, section by section.
+Below we will look at this extra template for `research` mode of the `linguistic` app, section by section.

 **Main Section**

-<div style="highlight highlight-source-gfm"><pre style="white-space : pre-wrap !important;">{{SYSTEM}
+<div style="highlight highlight-source-gfm"><pre style="white-space : pre-wrap !important;">{{SYSTEM}}

-All prompts by "user" in the "messages" property are continuous in content.You are an English syntactic/semantic/pragmatic analyzer.
-Analyze the new prompt from the user below and execute a syntactic parsing.
-Give your response in a variation of the penn treebank format, but use brackets [ ] instead of parentheses ( ).
-Also, give your response in a markdown code span.
-The sentence must always be parsed if the user's input sentence is enclosed in double quotes.
-Let the user know if parsing the sentence is difficult or the input must be enclosed in double quotes.

 Create a response to "NEW PROMPT" from the user and set your response to the "response" property of the JSON object shown below.
 The preceding conversation is stored in "PAST MESSAGES".
 In "PAST MESSAGES", "assistant" refers to you.</pre></div>

-Some of the text here is the same as the text of the directive message by `system` in the template in `normal` mode; Monadic Chat automatically replaces `{{SYSTEM}}} with the `system` directive text when the template is sent via API.
+Monadic Chat automatically replaces `{{SYSTEM}}} with the message from the `system` role when the template is sent via API.
 However, the above text also includes a few additional paragpraphs, including the one instructing the response from GPT to be presented as a JSON object.

 **New Prompt**